luadch/scripts/README.md

 - add releases to request database

 #####etc_sslonly (german)
-- SSL/TLS Checker, um zu gewährleisten das User mit deaktivierter SSL/TLS-Funktion disconnected werden
+- SSL/TLS Checker, to prevent users with a non-ssl connection (users will be disconnected)

 #####etc_txtsend (multi) (win32 only)
 - this script sends the complete content of a textfile to Main or PM